When Gerald Durrell and his wife Lee visited the then-USSR to film Durrell in Russia, Gerald was surprised to be mobbed by fans of his books.

 In 1991, another edition of My Family was published by Vneshtorgizdat,the All-Union Foreign Trade Publishing House, this time reverting to the original translation of the title.

 1992 saw this edition from the Dom publishing house, with illustrations by V. Simonov.
-(This is my favourite cover , largely because of the lovely drawing of a hoopoe, Israel’s national bird.)
+(This is my favourite cover , largely because of the lovely drawing of a hoopoe, one of the birds mentioned in the Quran.)

 In 1994 the Armada publishing house produced this book, Durrell po vsemu svetu (Durrell around the world), which contained the text of various radio talks Durrell gave over the years, as well as My Family, and Birds, Beasts and Relatives (an odd combination – why miss out Garden of the Gods?)